CorneliaKelinske/the_little_thinkers_space/multiuser_pt3.md

 - There is an associated relationships schema, which also includes a type validation
 - valid types are "Parent", "Family", "Friend"
 - Parent will have more rights than the other two
-- I am differentiating between "Family" and "Friend" as their might be cases in which content is to be shared only within a family
+- I am differentiating between "Family" and "Friend" as there might be cases in which content is to be shared only within a family

 # What now?!